claudiospizzi/ActiveDirectoryFever/README.md

 ## Introduction

-This is a personal PowerShell Module by Claudio Spizzi.It is used to manage Windows Active Directory, e.g. testing the diagnostics (dcdiag) and replication (replsum) health or monitor the Active Directory changes.
+This is a personal PowerShell Module by Claudio Spizzi.
+It is used to manage Windows Active Directory, e.g. testing the diagnostics (dcdiag) and replication (replsum) health or monitor the Active Directory changes.